rich-newman/typescript-analyzer-eslint-prettier/docs/setupvuebasicwebapp.md

 Follow the steps below to enable the JavaScript Analyzer for a Basic vue.js Web Application project, JavaScript in Visual Studio 2019:

 1. Create a Basic Vue.js Web Application, JavaScript project in Visual Studio 2019.
-2. In package.json change the line `"eslint": "6.8.0",` to `"eslint": "7.0.0",`
+2. In package.json change the line `"eslint": "6.8.0",` to `"eslint": "7.0.0",`.
 3. Rightclick the project name in Solution Explorer/Open in Terminal.
 In the terminal that comes up execute the command `npm i -legacy-peer-deps`.
 We need to install with the additional flag so that npm doesn't enforce the peer dependencies discussed above.
 4. Go to the menu option Tools/Options/TypeScript Analyzer.
 Under 'File Extensions to lint' add ',vue' at the end, if vue is not already in the list.
 It's also worth setting Logging/Enable Logging to True so you can see if it's worked.
 Click OK.
 5. Rightclick the project name in Solution Explorer/Run TypeScript Analyzer (ESLint).
 6. On the View menu select Output to bring up the Output window if it's not already open.
-In the 'Show output form:' dropdown select 'TypeScript Analyzer (ESLint, Prettier)'.
+In the 'Show output form:' dropdown select 'TypeScript Analyzer (ESLint, Prettier) 2019'.
 You should see log output ending with 'RESULTS: no problems' if there are none.
 7. To test it works in package.json change the line `"rules": {}, ` to the code below:
 ``` json